robdodson/requirejs-multipage-shim-boilerplate/README.md

 <!--[if IE 8]>         <html class="no-js lt-ie9"> <![endif]-->
 <!--[if gt IE 8]><!--> <html class="no-js"> <!--<![endif]-->
 ```
-Have no fear, your page hasn't blown up, this is just part of [Modernizr.](http://modernizr.com/) It's used for feature detection so after your page has loaded you can look at the `html` tag to see what browser features are and aren't supported.
+Have no fear, your page hasn't blown up, this is just part of [Modernizr.](http://modernizr.com/) It's used for feature detection so after your page has loaded you can look at the `html` tag to see what browser features are supported by the client.
 Be sure to read the Modernizr docs if you're attempting to use something potentially not supported by all browsers (SVG, media queries, etc).

 In the `head` tag you'll see that we've included `modernizr-respond.js`, a custom build of modernizr which includes respond.js to shim media query support into Internet Explorer 8.
 You shouldn't need to mess with this line, just know that it's there.